hscells/lsr-benchmark/README.md

 pytest .
 ```

-# ToDo: Documentation
+# Documentation and Tutorials

+We have a set of [tutorials available](tutorials).

+The `lsr-benchmark --help` command serves as entrypoint to the documentation.

-- Maik: Write how to add new datasets, embeddings, retrieval, evaluation
+- ToDo: Write how to add new datasets, embeddings, retrieval, evaluation
   - short video

 # Data